Back to Blogs

 Once you’re financially fit, you’ll have a better idea of exactly how much you can save.
 Ideally, you will invest as much as possible and max out your contributions, but if you need to be more conservative with your initial investments, aim for 20% of your income each month.
 You can always invest more or less depending on your financial situation throughout the years.

 • Know the limits – There are limits to how much you can contribute to your retirement accounts, so when you’re creating a plan, make sure you consider these rules.
-If you have a 401k, you can only invest $19,000/year until you’re 50, but after that, you can invest $25,000 a year.
-By adding an IRA, you can invest an additional $6,000 a year, and at 50, that goes up to $7,000.
+In 2025, if you have a 401k, you can invest $23,500 if you're under the age of 50.
+If you're age 50 to 59, you can invest an additional $7,500 in catchup contributions.
+By adding an IRA, you can invest an additional $7,000 a year, and at 50, that goes up to $8,000.
 Keep in mind, many 401k plans allow contributions to be matched up to a certain percentage, so it's wise to take advantage of these offers.

 • Use a Calculator – You don’t have to be amazing at math to figure out what you need.
 Keep in mind that once you retire, the recommended advice is to take out only 3-4% of your retirement each year.
 If you’ve got $1 million, that’s only $30-$40k a year.
 Use a calculator to really dig into the numbers.